pcosmos.ca

 insert(symbol, content, position)

 This function inserts the "content" in "symbol" at position "position".
 Symbol and content have to be of the same type.
-The type can be array, chained list, string or reference pointing to a statement list.
+The type can be array, chained list, string or pointer pointing to a statement list.
 The returned value is the undefined value.

 > a = "ad"